janusqa/dotnetbook/README.md

             2. dotnet ef database update --startup-project path\to\your\startup\project.csproj
          3. We may want to extend the ApplicationUser and what fields it has.
 Example we may want to  give this user an Address.
             1. In Models project add the "dotnet add package Microsoft.Extensions.Identity.Stores --version 8.0.0"
-            2. Create a new class eg. ApplicationUser and inherit it from ApplicationUser.
+            2. Create a new class eg. ApplicationUser and inherit it from IdentityUser.
 Add your customizations to this file.
             3. Now we need to update the use of ApplicationUser in some places
                1. Register.cshtml.cs.
-Find "private ApplicationUser CreateUser()" method and change that and "eturn Activator.CreateInstance<ApplicationUser>()" to have "ApplicationUser" instead.
+Find "private ApplicationUser CreateUser()" method and change that and "return Activator.CreateInstance<ApplicationUser>()" to have "ApplicationUser" instead.
             4. Add appropriate DbSet to ApplicationDBContext for this class so it maps to the existing users table in the DB and run migrations to update DB
       6. run the following commands to set up -uld (use local database)
          1. dotnet add package Microsoft.EntityFrameworkCore.SqlServer